World’s Greatest Country?

-I’ve been in the United States for a month, and I’ve had enough.
+I’ve been back in the United States for a short while—and I’ve already had enough.

 Now, if you’re an American reading this, before you reach for the delete key in anger or begin typing out an email to tell me how I’m all wet, stick with me.